OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### How long is my subscription good for, and when does it expire?

-Your subscription is good for nine months.
+Your subscription is good for one year.
 You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.

 ### When my subscription is about to expire, can I extend it?